 Plus, many more that’ll help you nail your UGC campaigns!

-It consists of three plans for you to choose from based on your needs, such as how many campaigns and advertising brands you need.
+It consists of four plans for you to choose from based on your needs.

-Should you want to give the platform a try, you can opt for the Trial Month plan to see if it works for you.
+And should you want to give the platform a try, you can opt for the Trial Month plan to get started.

 Tool #2: TRIBE